dessant/lock-threads/README.md

-An easy way to check and see which issues or pull requests will initially be locked is to add the `updated` search qualifier to either the issue or pull request page filter for your repository: `is:closed updated:<2016-12-20`.
+An easy way to check and see which issues or pull requests will initially be locked is to add the `updated` search qualifier to either the issue or pull request page filter for your repository:
+`is:closed is:unlocked updated:<2016-12-20`.
 Adjust the date to be 365 days ago (or whatever you set for `daysUntilLock`) to see which issues or pull requests will be locked.

-## Why are only some issues and pull requests locked?
+## Why are only some issues and pull requests processed?

-To avoid triggering abuse prevention mechanisms on GitHub, only 30 issues and pull requests will be locked per hour.
-If your repository has more than that, it will just take a few hours or days to lock them all.
+To avoid triggering abuse prevention mechanisms on GitHub, only 30 issues and pull requests will be handled per hour.
+If your repository has more than that, it will just take a few hours or days to process them all.

 ## Deployment